-Small-scale agriculture Small-scale agriculture is the type of agriculture that is practiced on relatively small plots of land.
-In small scale agriculture the land do not exceed four hectare.
+Small-scale agriculture is the type of agriculture that is practiced on relatively small plots of land.
+In small-scale agriculture, the land does not exceed four hectares.
 Small-scale agriculture is practiced for both subsistence and commercial purposes.

 - Most of the labour is provided by family members and is manual in nature.